 The Photographic Eye by Alex Kilbee

-- A channel dedicated to helping you discover more about the art and history of photography, so you can become a better photographer.
+- A channel dedicated to helping you discover more about the art and history of photography.

 The Art of Photography by Eric Kim

 - Practical tips, insights, and advice on how to be a more ‘artistic’ photographer.

 - Chris Orwig shows you how to capture authentic portraits, from posing your subjects, getting photography clients, maintaining client relationships and photographing emotions.

 - Gordon Parks (November 30, 1912 – March 7, 2006) was an American photographer, musician, writer and film director, who became prominent in U.S. documentary photojournalism in the 1940s through 1970s—particularly in issues of civil rights, poverty and African-Americans—and in glamour photography.

 - How self-taught photographer Gordon Parks became a master storyteller

 - Unstoppable: Melvin Van Peebles, Gordon Parks, and Ossie Davis in Conversation (2005)